aquasecurity/tracee/Readme.md

 It is using [eBPF technology](https://ebpf.io/what-is-ebpf/) to tap into your system and expose that information as events that you can consume.
 Events range from factual system activity events to sophisticated security events that detect suspicious behavioral patterns.

 To learn more about Tracee, check out the [documentation](https://aquasecurity.github.io/tracee/).

 ## Quickstart

 To quickly try Tracee use one of the following snippets.
 For a more complete installation guide, check out the [Installation section][installation].
 Tracee should run on most common Linux distributions and kernels.
 For compatibility information see the [Prerequisites][prereqs] page.
-Mac users, please read [this FAQ](macfaq).
+Mac users, please read [this FAQ][macfaq].

 ### Using Docker